taioista/task-api/README.md

 	2. GET /api/tasks/ - returns the list of created tasks with their statuses

 	3. GET /api/tasks/{taskId} - returns list of videos that have been found in the specified channel as an array of objects: video id, description, link to the video

+In addition to that, there is a job that runs once a day and fix possible problems with the tasks that are created previously.

 The application was developed with: